The Conflict Graph Design: Estimating Causal Effects under Arbitrary Neighborhood Interference: Introduction

 In this setting, we show that the conflict graph $\cH$ is the original graph $G$ with additional self-loops and thus the Conflict Graph Design achieves the improved rate of $n \cdot \Var{\eate} = \bigO{\lambda(G)}$.
 The rate is an improvement by at least a factor of $d_{\max}$, as $\lambda(G) \leq d_{\max}$.
 In fact, $\lambda(G)$ can sometimes be substantially smaller than $d_{\max}$.
 This can best be seen when $G$ is a star graph where $d_{\max} = \bigTheta{n}$ while $\lambda(G) = \bigTheta{\sqrt{n}}$.
 In this case, the Conflict Graph Design guarantees consistent estimation as $\Var{\eate} = \bigO{n^{-1/2}}$.
 On the other hand, the analysis of the quasi-coloring design provided by \citet{Jagadeesan2020Designs} shows only that $\Var{\eate} = \bigO{n}$, which is an increasing function of the sample size.

 \paragraph{Spill-over Effects:} Spill-over effects aim to capture the (aggregate) causal effect on a particular unit of treating other nearby units.
 While GATE and direct effects have fairly standardized definitions, spill-over effects may be defined in a variety of different ways.
 We are not aware of prior work which specifically considers the experimental design problem to increase precision for spill-over effects.
 We consider a type of spill-over effect where each unit has a set of neighboring ``seed subjects'' and we seek to understand the effect of treating the seed subjects on the original subject.
-This captures many, but not all notions of spill-over effects.
-Our formalization recovers the spill-over effects studied by \citet{Paluck2016Changing} in conflict mitigation experiments for example, but does not include ``anonymous'' spill-over effects, e.g. the effect of treating a random half of neighbors.
+This formalization recovers the spill-over effects studied by \citet{Paluck2016Changing} in conflict mitigation experiments.
+In Section~\suppref{sec:extention-to-marginal-effects} of the supplement, we consider extensions to ``anonymous'' spill-over effects, e.g. the effect of treating a random half of neighbors.

 Our proposed approach to experiment design yields rates of estimation which depend on the complexity of the spill-over effect to be estimated.
 In particular, the conflict graph $\cH$ depends on the overlapping structure of the seed subjects and the relevant quantity $\lamH$ becomes larger as the collection of seed subjects features more overlapping.
 For spill-over effects defined by a collection of seeds which are small and minimally overlapping, our methods attain parametric rates, i.e. $n \cdot \Var{\eate} \leq \bigO{1}$.
 For spill-over effect defined by a collection of seeds which are maximally overlapping, our methods attain $n \cdot \Var{\eate} \leq \bigO{ \lambda(G^2) }$.
 In this way, our experimental design and the corresponding rates adapt to the underlying complexity of the estimation problem, as measured by the overlap in seed subjects.